sergejsha/knot/README.md

 `Effect` is a convenient wrapper class containing the new `State` and an optional `Action`.
 If `Action` is present, Knot will perform it and provide resulting `Change` (if any) back to the `Reducer`.

+# Unique Features

+* **DSL**.
+Knot provides a concise and easy to understand DLS for writing state container logic.
+* **External events**.
+Knot supports mixing external events like "user location updates", "database table changes", "network state" etc. into the loop by design.
+All events go through the reducer first, to be processed in accordance with the current state.
+Thus the state handling is localized at a single place - in the reducer.
+* **Actions as side-effects**.
+Common unanswered question of many state containers is how to handle side-effects in reducer, when the state does not reflect the change but the app, for instance, has to show a message to the user instead.
+Knot answers this by allowing to issue an `Action` from the reducer, which then can be processed outside.
+This keeps reducer a pure function and provides a structured way for handling side-effects.
+* **Decomposition**.
+Knot offers a convenient and structured way of splitting code into multiple parts when the code becomes complex.

 # Getting Started

 The example below declares a Knot capable of loading data, handling *Success* and *Failure* loading results and reloading data automatically when an external *"data changed"* signal gets received.
 It also logs all `State` mutations as well as all processed `Changes` and `Actions` in console.